SolaceLabs/pubsubplus-cf-dev/README.md

 Open an Ubuntu shell by typing Ubuntu into the Windows search tool and clicking on the application's icon.

-The script that installs bosh assumes certain file locations.
+This project provides a script that installs bosh assumes certain file locations.
 These can be overridden by environment variables.
 These variables with their defaults are:

 ~~~
 WIN_DRIVE: /mnt/c